gekographe/CV/README.md

-## Your Name
+## Jean-Jacques Calbayrac

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+Nice fresh man going to Makers Academy.
+The dream job would be to work with a challenging team where people stick together and declare war to each other around a board game at the end of the day.
+I can lace both my shoes without assistance.

 ## Skills

 #### This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+- Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - Experience
 - Achievements